A clean slate. An empty canvas. A fresh start. A new beginning.

 Or a potential nightmare of guilt, failure, and shame.

 Thus begins the process of each writing project.
 This blog post began with a blank page.
-I wondered why I ever agreed to write a blog.
+I wondered why I ever agreed over a decade ago to write a blog.
 I procrastinated with enough excuses to be described as legion.
 I told myself that no one cares what I think on any subject.
+I knew I didn’t have anything new to write that would be of significance.

-Once my episode of complaining was done I began to write.
-Each of my posts begins in a Moleskine notebook written by hand.
+Once my episode of complaining is done, I begin to write.
+Sometimes I open with a blank screen and my fingers play a chaotic tune as if sight-reading music.
+Other posts start in a moleskin notebook written by hand.
 The pages are littered with half-started ideas and incomplete thoughts.
-And this was no exception.
-Today’s post is the fourth one that received some scratches.
+And this post is no exception.
+Today’s is the fourth one that received some scratches.

 The blank page is the universal place where every writer begins.
 And in that moment and in that place all things are equal.